Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Introduction

 \section{Introduction}

-Natural language text contains much causal knowledge, as Fig.~\ref{fig1} shows.
+Natural language text contains considerably causal knowledge, as shown in Fig.~\ref{fig1}.
 In recent years, causality extraction has become increasingly important for many natural language processing tasks, such as information retrieval \cite{khoo1998automatic, Khoo_2001}, event prediction \cite{silverstein2000scalable,radinsky2012learning}, question answering \cite{girju2003automatic,Chang_2006,sobrino2014extracting}, generating future scenarios \cite{riaz2010another,hashimoto2014toward}, decision processing \cite{ackerman2012extracting}, medical text mining \cite{khoo2000extracting,zhao2018causaltriad,ding2019identification} and behavior prediction \cite{Alem_n_Carre_n_2019}.
 However, due to the ambiguity and diversity of natural language texts, causality extraction remains a hard NLP problem to solve.

-Traditional methods for causality extraction can be divided into two categories: methods based on patterns \cite{khoo1998automatic, khoo2000extracting, girju2002text,ittoo2011extracting} (Section~\ref{sec5.1}), and methods based on the combination of patterns and machine learning techniques \cite{girju2003automatic,sorgente2013automatic,zhao2016event,luo2016commonsense} (Section~\ref{sec5.2}).
-The former often have poor cross-domain applicabilities, failing to balance precision and recall, and may require extensive domain knowledge to solve problems in a particular area.
+Traditional methods for causality extraction can be divided into two categories: methods based on patterns \cite{khoo1998automatic, khoo2000extracting, girju2002text,ittoo2011extracting} (Section~\ref{sec5.1}), and methods based on a combination of patterns and machine learning techniques \cite{girju2003automatic,sorgente2013automatic,zhao2016event,luo2016commonsense} (Section~\ref{sec5.2}).
+The former often has poor cross-domain applicability, fails to balance precision and recall and may require extensive domain knowledge to solve problems in a particular area.
 The latter usually requires considerable human effort and time on feature engineering, relying heavily on the manual selection of textual features.
-Generally, it divides causality extraction into two subtasks, candidate causal pairs extraction and relation classification (filtering non-causal pairs).
+Generally, it divides causality extraction into two subtasks, candidate causal pairs extraction and relation classification (filtering noncausal pairs).
 The results of candidate causal pairs extraction may affect the performance of relation classification and generate cascading errors.